raine/anki-llm/README.md

   on a small sample before processing large datasets).
 - `--require-result-tag`: Only extracts content from within `<result></result>` tags in the AI response.
+- `--log`: Generate a log file with detailed debug information.

 **Understanding `--field` vs `--json` modes:**